1.

 Gemcitabine is a Pyrimidine analog.
 It is metabolized within cells to the active nucleoside forms: diphosphate and triphosphate.
 Gemcitabine diphosphate inhibits ribonucleotide reductase.
 Gemcitabine triphosphate competes to be incorporated into DNA.
 In doing so, DNA synthesis is halted.

-Hemolytic uremic syndrome (HUS) is a rare thrombotic complication characterized by a triad of microangiopathic hemolytic anemia, thrombocytopenia and acute renal failure.
+Hemolytic uremic syndrome (HUS) is a rare thrombotic condition that is characterized by a triad of microangiopathic hemolytic anemia, thrombocytopenia and acute renal failure.

-In this condition, one will oftentimes see an elevated LDH, low haptoglobin and schistocytes on the peripheral blood smear.
+In this condition, a patient will oftentimes be found to have an elevated LDH, low haptoglobin and schistocytes on the peripheral blood smear.
 A renal biopsy would show microvascular damage of the arterioles and small arteries occluded by eosinophilic hyaline thrombi containing fibrin and platelet aggregate.

 Several etiologies that can cause this condition include cancers, chemotherapy drugs and infections.